agustingianni/symrepl/README.md

 # symrepl

 `symrepl` is a small utility that helps you investigate the type information inside binaries.
 It uses `lldb` in order to access the symbolic information inside a binary.

 The main use case of this little helper tool is to help vulnerability researchers find interesting things to use while exploiting software.

 ## Example
 The following example shows the loading of the `XUL` binary and how `symrepl` can be used to inspect the internals of the types used inside the binary.

 [![asciicast](https://asciinema.org/a/7GMPl01dTpP8rEmREI3lgtriC.png)](https://asciinema.org/a/7GMPl01dTpP8rEmREI3lgtriC)

 ## Caveats

-The script works only on `macOS` so far because this is the platform I'm currently using.
-A version that supports `linux` or other operating systems that have `lldb` available may or may not be in the works.
+The script works only on macOS and Linux.
+On macOS, XCode is required.
+On Linux, `lldb` and `llvm-config` are required.

 ## Installation